fang001021/MSATr/README.md

 # MSATr:Multi-scale Attention Transformer
-This is python implementation for the paper "A Non-Uniform Low-Light Image Enhancement Method with Multi-Scale Attention Transformer and Luminance Consistency Loss", which is under review in the journal The Visual Computer.
+This is python implementation for the paper "A Non-Uniform Low-Light Image Enhancement Method with Multi-Scale Attention Transformer and Luminance Consistency Loss", which has been accepted in the journal "The Visual Computer".
 We have uploaded codes, datasets and all the test results for reference.
 # Method
 The overall structure of the model is shown below: